okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-prerequisites/index.md

 1. Visit [slack.com](https://slack.com), and click **TRY FOR FREE**.
 2. Supply your email address and click **Continue**.
-3. Enter the 6-digit code that’s sent to your email address.
+3. Enter the 6-digit code that's sent to your email address.
 4. Click **Create a Workspace** to create a Slack workspace.
 5. Specify your company name, identify other team members to invite to the workspace (if any), and enter a short name to be used as the name of the channel.
 For example, _Terraform Drift_.